Systron010/exxcellent/README.md

 ## --- Naming Scheme ---

-- All variable names begin with a small letter (e.g. int numColumns).
+- Variable names begin with a small letter (e.g. int numColumns).

-- All function and class names begin with a capital letter (e.g. string GetFileType()).
+- Function and class names begin with a capital letter (e.g. string GetFileType()).

-- All constant names are written completely in capital letters (e.g. const int VERBOSE).
+- Constant variable names are written completely in capital letters (e.g. const int VERBOSE).

-## --- Output of the "Football Branch" ----
+## --- Output of the "Football Branch" & Solution of the Challenge ----

-If the program in the "Football Branch" is executed to total output in the console is given by:
+If the program in the "Football Branch" is executed, the total output written in the console is given by:

 ```
 # Program started.